MarineCast/toolkit-seascape/src/seascape/utils/README.md

 ## Non-goals and validation

-Utilities do not normalize a source ontology, decide habitat evidence, choose aggregation rules, or style a family map.
+Shared habitat helpers implement evidence, aggregation and inspection rules.
+Family producers own their scientific interpretation and must review changes together. `habitat_network_metrics` is an intentional shared internal helper, not a private cross-module import or a consumer API.
 Tests preserve null and evidence states, reject incomplete publication, and cover rollback, crash recovery, manifest-last promotion, and reader/writer isolation.